Galin-GM/logic-gate-visualisation/README.md

 5. Run `npm start` to start a development server.
 6. The React app should automatically open in your default browser after a few seconds.
-7. If the React app does not open automatically, navigate to the URL provided in the terminal.
+7. If the React app does not open automatically, navigate to the URL provided in the terminal (typically [http://localhost:3000](http://localhost:3000))